act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 #### Inapplicable Example 2

-Element has ARIA role, but no ARIA states or properties
+This element has an ARIA role, but no ARIA states or properties

 ```html
 <div role="button">Some Content</div>